Applying to the Research Program

 What will I learn?

 Interns will receive a formal orientation and on-boarding session.
 Interns will learn real world application of the scientific method while working on their assigned research project in their mentor’s laboratory.
 The research experience will be supported by a curriculum of learning activities.
-These include seminars on pertinent cancer topics and professional development activities such as attendance at the Roswell Park Cancer Institute science retreat and visits to local life sciences companies.
+These include seminars on pertinent cancer topics and professional development activities such as attendance at the Roswell Park Comprehensive Cancer Center science retreat and visits to local life sciences companies.

 Where will I be working?